On a trip with Dracula the Vampire...

 Pedestrian sightseeing tour of Sighisoara and time at leisure (in total 2 hours).
 The tour will take you to the center of this old city certified first in 1191 and built on the site of a Roman fort.
 Here you will discover its Clock Tower, Weapon Museum, next to Vlad the Impaler’s birthplace, Covered Staircase, the Evangelic Church on the Hill and the cemetery.

-If time allows, on the way stop to Viscri village (UNESCO) and visit its Saxon fortress which recently become famous due to Prince Charles who set one of his favorite residences here.
+If time allows, on the way stop to Viscri village (UNESCO) and visit its Saxon fortress which recently become famous due to King Charles who set one of his favorite residences here.

 In the morning, departure to Bran village and visit of Bran Castle also called Dracula`s Castle, which owes its fame to its imposing towers, narrow corridors in a mysterious labyrinth as well as to the legend created by Bram Stoker about Vlad The Impaler-Count Dracula.
 The first documents about the Bran Castle appeared in 1377 and along the history the castle had an economic and military strategic mission being border between Transylvania and Wallachia.
 In the XX century, the castle was a Royal residence for the Royal family, the museum presenting the furniture and the objects from that period.